 After our game viewing adventure in the huge Addo Elephant National Park, we head to our overnight resort near Port Elizabeth.
 Our camp is located right on the beachfront, close to the coastal city.

 Today we are up early, travelling to Tsitsikamma National Park on the Garden Route of South Africa.
 The national park lies between the Indian Ocean and Tsitsikamma Mountains along a dramatic stretch of coastline, incorporating indigenous forests, rivers, plantations and Fynbos-covered hills.
 In the Tsitsikamma area of the Garden Route National Park, there are plenty of outdoor and nature-based activities on offer.
-Go mountain biking, canoeing or black water tubing on Storms River, set off on a forest walk, take a boat cruise, do some bird watching or climb into the trees for a forest canopy tour.
+Today you can go mountain biking, canoeing or black water tubing on Storms River, set off on a forest walk, take a boat cruise, do some bird watching or climb into the trees for a forest canopy tour.

 We head to the semi-arid region between the Outeniqua and Swartberg mountain ranges.
 Oudtshoorn is the self-proclaimed ostrich capital of the world, where all sorts of local ostrich products - from eggs to biltong and feathers, can be found.